 Running bumps is in the family blood, and Brad Wilson couldn’t be happier to be a part of the clan.
 The younger brother of Olympic bronze medalist Bryon Wilson, Brad and his brother got their start building their own moguls courses in their hometown of Butte, Montana.
-Wilson earned his first Olympic birth at the 2014 Games in Sochi.
-He was on track for a successful post-Olympic season, but suffered a knee injury.
-Wilson returned to the World Cup circuit in February 2016 in a dominant fashion, winning the moguls event in Tazawako, Japan.
-He continued to return to true form in 2017, landing two World Cup podiums and a silver medal at the 2017 FIS Freestyle World Championships.
 Read more about Brad in his What Makes A Champion profile.

 Q: Tell us about your career in your sport.

-A: I started skiing moguls at Lost Trail Powder Mounta, on the boarder of Montana and Idaho, when I was eight.
+A: I learned to ski at Discovery Basin.
+I started skiing moguls at Lost Trail Powder Mountain, on the boarder of Montana and Idaho, when I was eight.
 Since then, skiing has become my life.
 The training, competition, travel and the friend I've made have made me fall in love with this sport.
 It has brought me to some amazing places and I've been able to experience some amazing things.

 Q: What are your go-to travel items?